Zeniscribbles/Zeniscribbles.github.io/essays/Reinventing-The-Wheel.md

 interactive or dynamic features, nor can they create reusable components—a core practice

 beloved in the software world.
-Though, you’ve likely realized this by now.
+Though, you’ve likely realized this by now. <br>